 There are many factors that can cause financial distress, and the earlier these are recognised and insolvency advice is sought, the better the chances of successfully turning things around.
 Clearly cash flow issues are a major concern, as is HMRC Debt and slow paying debtors.
 But, what about the more structural things that can cause these issues?
 These can include:

 Increased competition.
 When this happens, over supply is often the result, where only the fittest survive.

 The Value of Sterling.
 This has declined in recent months, meaning that exports are cheaper and imports more expensive.
 So firms that import a lot of their raw materials experience an increase in costs that can work its way through to reduced profits.
 Lower profits are often the first sign of problems, and following on from that come cash flow difficulties, pressure from creditors.

 Increased Wage Costs.
 In particular the national and minimum wages.
 These increases have to be absorbed and some industries are particularly susceptible, including retail and leisure.

-The sooner that any of these factors are identified, the easier it is to seek business insolvency advice from an insolvency practitioner.
+The sooner that any of these factors are identified, the easier it is to seek insolvency advice from an insolvency practitioner.
 We can help with:

 - Business Recovery and Turnaround